-“We took a look at the building and asked ourselves if we wanted to rebuild or to renovate or to reevaluate the needs on campus,” Vice Chancellor for Administrative Services Tom Sonnleitner said.
+“We took a look at the building and asked ourselves if we wanted to rebuild or to renovate or to reevaluate the needs on campus,” Vice Chancellor for Finance and Administration Tom Sonnleitner said.
 “We wanted to make sure we had the right facilities for all of our visitors before we made a decision.”

 With the final insurance payout pending, University administration chose to start from scratch.
 The demolition and construction of River Center’s replacement, which could include the offices of the University’s Advancement Division, will occur within the next two years.

 The former River Center building included a Residence Life maintenance center; those shops have been integrated in the new Facilities Maintenance service center, which is being built at the site of the former Cub Foods store.

 As facilities on campus are upgraded and new buildings — such as the soon-to-be-constructed academic center — will be designed with prevention in mind to reduce or eliminate damage from floods.